 This project deployed 16 individual cosmic ray detectors on the banks of the Elder Park foreshore in Adelaide.
-Supported by Splash Adelaide 2017 and is built in collaboration with a group of artist-musicians called Sacred Resonance.
+Supported by Splash Adelaide 2017 and is built in collaboration with Darren Curtis an artist-musician from Sacred Resonance.

 When the public came to visit this installation, they experience how cosmic rays are all around us and arrive in showers of particles.
 Each detector randomly twinkles with colours and sounds triggered by cosmic rays.
 The experience not unlike colourful wind chimes.